LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 # Usage

 # License
 All the implementations are used for academic only.
-If you are interested in our work or have any questions, please reach out the authors of the paper.
+If you are interested in our work for other purposes or have any questions, please reach out the authors of the paper.

 # Reference
 ```